Risheywa Jewellery, Boho Macrame Jewelery in Himachal, India

 Eywa- Guiding Feminine Force |ay-wa| Sanskrit

 Jewellery pieces are complex designs of Macrame knots.
-These knots embrace authentic Indian metals/ glass crystals/ precious, semi-precious stones and natural objects found from all around the world.
+These knots embrace authentic Indian metals/ glass crystals/ precious, semi-precious stones and natural objects found from India & all around the world.

-Macrame jewellery is an art of knotting threads together with precise geometric patterns and mathematical calculations.
-It originated from Arabic weavers who used it to make table cloths, curtains, fringes for shawls, veils etc. but then eventually macrame jewellery made from very delicate threads came up to be much more popular.
+Handcrafted macrame jewelery is an art of knotting threads together with precise geometric patterns and mathematical calculations.
+It originated from Arabic weavers who used it to make table cloths, curtains, fringes for shawls, veils etc. So eventually macrame jewellery made from very delicate threads came up to be much more popular.

-Veda displays her jewellery at Hangout Rooftop Bar of Kasauli Regency on most weekends.
+Veda displays her Boho jewellery at Hangout Rooftop Bar of Kasauli Regency on most weekends.
 She takes active part in Kasauli Open Mic every Sunday (one of the Musical Evenings at Hangout).
-Veda plays guitar, ukulele while singing in different languages like Arabic, Spanish, Persian, Hebrew, Pahari, Kashmiri, Punjabi, Nepalese, Hindi and English.
-So she can also speak in most of these languages.
+Veda plays guitar, ukulele while singing in different Indian and Foreign languages like Arabic, Spanish, Persian, Hebrew, Pahari, Kashmiri, Punjabi, Nepalese, Hindi and English.
+Definitely she can also speak in most of these languages.

-Veda has learnt most of her creative arts and languages while travelling.
-She started travelling alone at the age of 17.
+Veda has learnt most of her creative arts, Boho Jewelery making and languages while travelling in India and Abroad.
+She started travelling alone at the age of 17 and her first solo was to Dharamkot and Bhagsu.
 Now at 23 she continues to pack her bags and move around.